 - When things go wrong, Rob is easily frustrated.
 Unfortunately, this is true for his kid as well.
-Like father, like son, this was also true for his older child.
+Like father, like son, I suppose.

 - Taylor needed some new clothes, so his dad took him shopping.
 As they entered the store, the dad politely held the door open for someone.
-The son noticed, so when the following week came and they returned to the same store, like father, like son, the boy also held the door open. for someone.
+When they went shopping again the following week, this time, Taylor held the door open. for someone.
 He wanted to be polite like this dad.
 Like father, like son, as they say.